-Join us on Saturday, June 15th for a production of Kamishibai story-telling by Cory Southwell and the students of the Youth Theatre Northwest.
+Join us on Saturday, June 15th for a production of Kamishibai story-telling by a teaching artist from the Youth Theatre Northwest, Cory Southwell.

 Kamishibai is a form of Japanese street theatre that was popularized in the early 1900’s and through the Great Depression.
 Stories were told through a series of 12-16 large paper panels placed in a wooden frame strapped to the back of a bicycle to make it easy to transport from town to town.

 6/15 Performance Schedule: (Each story is approximately 10-20 minutes long)

 “The Three Magic Charms” – A young boy uses three paper charms gifted to him by a wise priest to outwit a wicked Yamamba, or Mountain Woman, in this silly adventure story.

 “The Wizard of Oz” – Travel with Dorothy from the dusty land of Kansas to the colorful and enchanting world of Oz in this kamishibai take on a beloved film and classic story.
 Visual Artist: Cory Southwell

 Second Set @12:00 p.m.

 “The Kappa and the Carpenter” – Inspired by ‘The Walrus and the Carpenter’ story from Lewis Carroll’s Alice Through The Looking-Glass, artist Terukina Takamitsu brings a fun Japanese twist on this classic poem.
 Visual Artist: Teru Takamitsu

 “The Ogre That Wanted to be Human” – Also from the artistic genius of Teru Takamitsu comes a traditional Japanese folklore story of an ogre on a quest to find a place in the world of humans in this beautiful and colorful retelling.